stormpath/stormpath-dotnet-documentation/docs/configuration.rst

 Inline Options
 --------------

-If you wish to define your configuration in code, you can do so when initializing the middleware:
+If you wish to define your configuration in code, you can do so when initializing the middleware.

+Values set using inline code have the highest precedence and will override any values set with other methods, such as a markup file.
+(See :ref:`config_loading_order`.)

+The middleware accepts a parameter of type ``StormpathConfiguration`` (found in ``Stormpath.Configuration.Abstractions``):

 .. only:: aspnetcore